-A few years ago Richard and I were invited to attend a special showing of the Universal Training Munitions (UTM) while we were at SHOT Show.
+A few years ago, we were invited to attend a special showing of the Universal Training Munitions (UTM) while we were at SHOT Show.
 I’m really glad that we attended.
-During that UTM showing Richard and I were able to fire both UTM rifle and pistol rounds through a converted AR-15, and converted Glock 9mm.
+During that UTM showing, Richard and I were able to fire both UTM rifle and pistol rounds through a converted AR-15, and converted Glock 9mm.
 Considering those two weapons platforms are what my department issues as on-duty firearms (albeit a Glock .40 cal.), I felt comfortable performing a solid evaluation.

 Conversion kits are going for around $300-400, and UTM rounds have dropped to around $0.58 per rifle round, and slightly less for pistol rounds.
 With prices that low, the UTM kits and ammunition are not only competitive with other options, they may just be lower in some situations.
 Add in the advantages that we’ll discuss below and the UTM option begins to look like a clear winner in Force-on-Force training.

-We have all stood on the live fire line and mimicked a “threat” situation.
-We draw as fast as we can, fire on the target as directed, hopefully breath and scan, and then re-holster on command.
-Some agencies even allow their officers to perform some lateral movements, or displace to a knee, but other than that the live fire range typically is very restrictive about realistic combat movements.
+We have all stood on the live-fire line and mimicked a “threat” situation.
+We draw as fast as we can, fire on the target as directed, breathe and scan, and then re-holster on command.
+Some agencies even allow their officers to perform some lateral movements or displace to a knee, but other than that the live-fire range typically is very restrictive about realistic combat movements.

 Force-on-Force training exposes bad habits, identifies deficiencies, and proves critical training points.
 Officers learn quickly that they can’t cheat or “John Wayne” themselves through a scenario with a committed and trained opponent.
 They either learn and execute their training, or there is a penalty.
 Just like on the road!
 The UTM training kits and munitions provide the most realistic platform for officers to experience these “threat” situations by using their own weapons.